mbloch/mapshaper/docs/development/label-tool-design.md

 leaving the fitter no direction to work from, so `knotMoveIsValid()` refuses the move rather than letting it make the label vanish.

-A handle under the pointer also takes the cursor (`.map-layers.label-handle`, `cursor: move`) ahead of the placement crosshair, since a drag there moves the handle rather than placing anything.
+A handle under the pointer also takes the cursor ahead of the placement crosshair, since a drag there moves the handle rather than placing anything.
+Control points -- knots, the anchor, a callout's handles -- show the pointing hand (`.map-layers.label-handle`), and a selected label's draggable text shows `move` (`.map-layers.label-text-drag`).
+They were both `move` at first, which left no way to tell which of the two a drag would take where they are close
+together: a path label's knots sit under its glyphs, and a callout's attachment point is on its text's box.
+The width handle keeps `ew-resize`.

 The cues are drawn in each label's own coordinate space and wear its transform, so they move and hide with it.
 That also means the cost is one `getBBox()` per